jitulkr/eazyyinstall/README.md

 -------------
 # **Important!!**
-## Please follow the steps below to have an error free installation.
+## Please follow Each step below to have an error free installation.

 1) First, install git by using the following command:
  ```